-Within the first two weeks of the semester and with the approval of their advisor and the Records Office, students may drop or all courses.
+Within the first two weeks of the semester and with the approval of their advisor and the Records Office, students may drop or add courses.

 Students considering a course addition, must ensure that any course changes will fit into their schedules.
 The Records Office will notify a student via e-mail within 24 hours whether the change is approved or not.
 A schedule without conflicts and course availability will determine Records Office approval.

 To check course availability log on to the MLC Portal, click on Scheduling and Course Status.
 A list of classes will appear.
 Classes that are closed will be in red and be designated as “full.”
 All other sections are open.
 To see courses from semesters other than the current one, place your mouse pointer over current year and semester and a drop down menu will bring up a list of available semesters for you to look at.

 Application forms are due in the Records Office by February 1 of the year preceding the student’s graduation, typically junior year.
 This information is needed to conduct the student’s graduation degree audit and to ensure that the student has the appropriate number of credits to graduate.
 Students are also responsible for notifying the Records Office if their anticipated graduation date changes.
 Failure to apply for graduation may delay the student’s graduation date.